opendocsg/slw-judgments-backfill/2006_SGHC_131/report.md

 15     After reading the submissions, I find that it is possible and preferable in the circumstances to deal with the preliminary issues against the undisputed facts and the admissions made by the parties.

-16     The general law on moneylending was discussed recently in _City Hardware Pte Ltd v Kenrich Electronics Pte Ltd_ [2005] 1 SLR 733 (“ _City Hardware_ ”) by V K Rajah J. With that judgment as a backdrop, I will deal directly with the three issues.
+16     The general law on moneylending was discussed recently in _City Hardware Pte Ltd v Kenrich Electronics Pte Ltd_ <span class="citation">[2005] 1 SLR 733</span> (“ _City Hardware_ ”) by V K Rajah J. With that judgment as a backdrop, I will deal directly with the three issues.

 **Whether the plaintiff is a moneylender**